This year, Uxbridge Lions Club Walk for Dog Guides will be held in Elgin Park.

 Service for people who have a physical or medical disability

 Diabetic Alert for people who have diabetes with hypoglycemic unawareness

 Facility Support for professional agencies assisting individuals in traumatic situations

 Depending on the program, Dog Guides are trained to perform a set of basic skills depending on the needs of all handlers and the specific needs of their future handler, such as for someone who is visually impaired or hearing impaired or for diabetic alert.

-These videos show us how Dog Guides help people with medical and physical disabilities:
+The videos below show us how Dog Guides help people with medical and physical disabilities.

 Our Past President, Bob Armitage, recently commented, “Lions Foundation of Canada Dog Guides remains my personal favourite cause”.
 I take every opportunity in conversations and through Facebook to share this wonderful program and its benefits to our community of Uxbridge.